 Clarity towards project success.
 Have you ever gotten to the end of a project and not really known if you hit your project goals or not?
 SMART goals help you set clear goals, so you can avoid vague or confusing goal language.

 Clear roadmap and finish line.
 With SMART goals, you know exactly what you want to achieve and when you expect to achieve it.
 You’ve verified that these goals are realistic and achievable.
 And you know you’ll be able to measure them to see if you hit them or not.

 Ready to get started?
-Before you write your own SMART goals, here are five examples of SMART goals and how each goal meets the SMART criteria.
+Before you write your own, take a look at these five examples of SMART goals to see how each one aligns with the SMART criteria.

 Example: Produce at least three different types of large-scale marketing assets (e.g. ebook, webinar, videos, sales one- or two-pagers) per month for Q1.